 One of the side goals of the pilot project was to educate the Georgian government about cutting-edge blockchain technologies and all the possible governance applications.
 The success story led to the support of the Georgian Ministry of Justice, who asked Bitfury to establish the entire blockchain ecosystem for the Republic of Georgia.

-By successfully integrating blockchain technology into the own land title registry, the Georgian government has completed the first step of blockchain technology pioneering.
-The same technology will also be implemented in all government registries in the Republic of Georgia.
+By successfully integrating blockchain technology into their land title registry, the Georgian government has completed the first step towards pioneering blockchain technology.
+The same technology will also be implemented across other government registries in the Republic of Georgia.

-The project will continue to advance to include smart-contract capabilities to streamline business operations for NAPR, including the sale of property, transferring of ownership and more.See next case
+The project will continue to advance, ultimately using smart-contract capabilities to streamline business operations for NAPR, including the sale of property, transfer of ownership and more.See next case